Author: Vicki L. Searcy, Vice President of Consulting and Kelly H. Kaechele, Senior Associate Vice President, Client Sales at VerityStream

 As we stated earlier, the competition for talent today is fierce.
 Unemployment for healthcare workers is near a 10-year low, and available jobs in the industry continue to grow.
 According to the U.S. Bureau of Labor Statistics (BLS), healthcare is expected to add about 2.3 million new jobs from 2016 to 2026, which means the competition is just going to keep getting tougher.
 Creating a consistent, credible and responsive candidate experience is key to winning the talent war, and a provider-friendly credentialing and privileging solution can help deliver that kind of experience.

 A provider-friendly credentialing and privileging solution is one that offers a “centralized hub” where providers enter their data one time.
 From there, that data can be accessed by all the resources involved in the credentialing, privileging, and enrollment processes meaning providers will never be asked to furnish the same information twice.
 A centralized hub that assists with the onboarding process, is an additional bonus that can further drive up provider satisfaction.
-Tools like VerityStream’s Onboard guide providers through every step of the process, including assigned learning, required malpractice forms, completion of EFT forms, and more.
+Tools like VerityStream’s Onboard guide provides through every step of the process, including assigned learning, required malpractice forms, completion of EFT forms, and more.
 Additional stakeholders are made aware of their assigned tasks via the system and can review and manage them directly within the solution.
 This keeps all stakeholders on the same page, speeds up the onboarding process, alleviates stress, and delivers the best possible provider experience.

 If you’re struggling with recruiting and retention, it may be a sign that it’s time to build a case for a provider-friendly credentialing and privileging solution.

 The days of CVOs and MSOs operating as stand-alone departments with their own databases are over.
 The introduction of electronic records means provider data is just as important as patient data.
 Credentialing, privileging, enrollment, and evaluation processes are becoming more interdependent every day.
 While these functions each require unique specifics to complete, fact is, they share a lot of the same data.
-If you’re organization hasn’t created a single source of truth, you’re undoubtedly doing double work.
+If your organization hasn’t created a single source of truth, you’re undoubtedly doing double work.
 If that’s the case, this might be a good time to evaluate an integrated credentialing, privileging, enrollment, and evaluation solution.